SystangoTechnologies/Crashalert/README.md

 ## What is rn-crash-reporter?

-This is a reporter that stores user action steps and runtime crashes info that you can analyze on [Crash Viewer](https://github.com/sytango-technologies/rn-crash-viewer) with a detailed specification of the tracked crashes.
+This is a reporter that stores user action steps and runtime crashes info that you can analyze on [Crashlyzer](https://github.com/sytango-technologies/rn-crash-viewer) with a detailed specification of the tracked crashes.
 You no longer need to change existing code, you just need to import `rn-crash-reporter` components in your js classes rather than `react-native`.

 ### Supported Versions